How to File a Patent in India

 In addition, it has to be noted that patent protection is a territorial right and therefore it is effective only within the territory of India.
 There is no concept of a global patent.
 However, filing an application in India enables the applicant to file a corresponding application for the same invention in convention (Paris Convention, 1883) countries or under PCT (Patent Cooperation Treaty, 1970), within or before the expiry of twelve months from the filing date in India.
 Patents should be obtained in each country where the applicant requires the protection of his invention.

 Considering that the invention qualifies for a patent (under the related law), these are the possible ways for the application of the right –

-Indian Patent Law follows first to file system.
-A provisional application is an application which can be filed if the invention is still under experimentation stage.
-Filing a provisional specification provides the advantage to the inventor since it helps in establishing a ―priority date of the invention.
-Further, the inventor gets 12 months‘ time to fully develop the invention and ascertain its market potential and to file the complete specification.
+Indian Patent Law follows the first to file system.
+A provisional application is an application that can be filed if the invention is still under the experimentation stage.
+Filing a provisional specification provides an advantage to the inventor since it helps in establishing a ―priority date of the invention.
+Further, the inventor gets 12 months‘ time to fully develop the invention and ascertain its market potential and file the complete specification.

-An Application filed in India as Receiving Office (RO) under Patent Cooperation Treaty is an international application which can be filed in more than 150 countries by a single application.
+An Application filed in India as Receiving Office (RO) under Patent Cooperation Treaty is an international application that can be filed in more than 150 countries by a single application.

 When an international application is made according to PCT designating India, an applicant can file the national phase application in India within 31 months from the international filing date or the priority date, whichever is earlier.

 So it is quite apparent that no matter what route you take, you have to apply for the national patent, now or later.
-The procedure for application in India goes thus as following :
+The procedure for application in India goes thus as follows:

 The following are the e-filing facilities available for an applicant:

-- 10% fee reduction on online filing compared to the offline filing to promote online filing.
+- 10% fee reduction on online filing compared to offline filing to promote online filing.

 India has four patent offices located at Kolkata, New Delhi, Mumbai and Chennai.